 1. Wash your hands – I know, it’s obvious, but I couldn’t leave it out or else I would get a smartass comment.
 Be sure to disinfect all water and only wash your hands with clean water.
 After you’ve washed them, don’t rinse them off with the same water because that water isn’t clean anymore.
 Then you’d just have to wash them again.

 2. Stock up on paper towels – You don’t want to use cloth towels because they have to be washed.
-That will be a problem if water is in short supply.
-Paper towels are the fastest sanitary way to dry your hands.
+That will be a bigg problem if water is in short supply.
+Paper towels are the fastest sanitary way to dry off your hands.

-5. Get some anti-bacterial wipes – These are great way to wash your hands and they’re as good as gel hand sanitizer.
+5. Get some anti-bacterial wipes – These are a great way to wash your hands and they’re as good as gel hand sanitizer.
 I have several canisters of Wet Ones Fresh Scent Wipes.

 8. Buy some gloves and masks – You don’t have to wear them all the time, but you’ll definitely need them when you’re taking care of someone sick, cleaning the toilet or handling trash.
 I’d get some Latex Gloves.

-10. Keep your garbage sealed and separate – Use thick trash bags and tie them closed with a knot.
+10. Keep your garbage sealed and separate – Use thick trash bags and tie them closed with a double knot.
 Just to be safe, put particularly hazardous things like dirty diapers and rotten food in freezer bags.